 As organizations grow and mature, often one of the greatest challenges they face isn’t competition — it’s simple communication.
 This problem has only grown larger as remote offices increasingly dot the globe and sales take place online 24/7/365.

 Too many organizations rely on text-heavy documents, recaps, summaries, and emails to share ideas and keep each other up to date.
-Not only does all that take a great deal of time and effort to create, as many managers can attest, it’s seldom read.
+Not only does all that take a great deal of time and effort to create, as many managers can attest, but it’s also seldom read.

 A better option?
 Use on-demand video for corporate communications.

 Video can help you and your team quickly capture ideas, share best practices, and even supplement emails — just click record and go.

 Informal “ask-the-expert” conversations — often referred to as social learning — are the most effective ways for employees to learn from one another, transfer institutional knowledge, and build your competitive advantage.
 There’s only one problem with social learning at most organizations today: it doesn’t work unless your expert is there to answer the questions — unless of course, you record it.

 With searchable social learning video, every member of your team can quickly record and share ideas, demos, reviews, recaps, and more, right from their laptops, tablets or smartphones.
 Team members can take advantage of each other’s insider expertise, picking up valuable pointers and learning new tactics anytime, anywhere—even when separated by thousands of miles or well after your subject matter expert has moved on to a new role.

 Every year employees ask for more insight into the inner workings of their organizations.
 But email newsletters just aren’t getting the job done.
 According to Forrester Research, employees are 75 percent more likely to watch a video than to read documents, emails or web articles.

 Ask your executives and internal communications teams to record video messages that the sales team can view on demand, or webcast live.
 Video can help make these news announcements more engaging and shareable — and much easier for your busy sales team to take in.